-Quito is a city that is located in Ecuador.
-Quito is also the capital city and was once known as San Francisco de Quito.
-What’s interesting about this city is that it is the highest capital in the world.
+What’s interesting about this city is that it is the second highest capital by elevation in the world.
+The city elevation stands at 2,850 meters (9,350 feet).
 It is also the capital that is closest to the equator.
 It also has many of its historic buildings and monuments still standing within its city center.
 The city is also quite populous, with a population of over 2.6 million.
 The larger metro area has a population of 4.7 million.
-The city has an area of over 143 square miles, and the population density is 19,000 residents per square mile.

 The city of Quito has an area of over 143 square miles (372.39 kilometers squared), and the population density is 19,000 residents per square mile (7,200 people living per square kilometer).

 The city’s residents mainly speak Spanish, which is the official language.
 However, additional native languages such as Quichua are spoken throughout the city.
 English is a common second language that is taught in Quito.
 Approximately 80% of the population are mestizos.
 The majority of the population identify their religion as Roman Catholic.
 There are also communities of Mormons and Jews that reside in Quito.

 This city has seen strong and steady growth throughout the years, and its job and educational opportunities, as well as its history, culture, and attractions will continue to attract new residents to this bustling city.